Daethyra/Build-RAGAI/README.md

   - Device selection (CPU or GPU) based on availability

 **Potential Use Cases:** For generating accurate and context-appropriate image captions.

+## Installation

+Distribution as a package for easy installation and integration is planned, however that *not* currently in progress.

 ---